bluebanquise/bluebanquise/roles/ADDON_openldap_server/readme.rst

 Description
 ^^^^^^^^^^^

-This roles provides a basic but UNSECURE ldap server.
+This role provides a basic but UNSECURE ldap server.
 It also provides phpldapadmin configuration to manage LDAP.

 Instructions
 ^^^^^^^^^^^^